How to Manage Homeschool Stress

 Third, and along the same lines, create backup plans.
 For example, if a child gets sick (or you get sick!) and you can’t proceed with your group learning, have a backup for other projects or assignments your other kids can work on.
 Science projects, lapbooking, and unit studies are great options for backup plans.

-Fourth and finally, just as we mentioned in the previous point, consider unit studies.
+Fourth and finally, as mentioned in the previous point, consider unit studies.
 These are great for adapting to any learning style and automatically adding an element of curiosity and discovery to your day.
 With unit studies, you never know where you’ll end up, but you know you’ll study many subjects and resources in the process!

 Relieve Homeschool Stress Through Collaboration